Rock carvings in Central Norway: Distribution and placement in the landscape

 The hunter's rock carvings are often found in places with striking and highly visible natural features, such as below steep cliffs, by waterfalls etc. This was part of what led to the original hunting-magic-interpretation: supposedly the carvings were made in places where animals could easily be hunted.
 In Central Norway, these sites have a markedly different distribution than the Bronze Age carvings.
 Sites are found one by one, often in isolated places.

 The Bronze Age-sites, on the other hand, are usually clustered.
 They are often found in places with arable land that could have been used for fields and grazing, and were probably quite close to the original settlements and farms.
-In Central Norway there are concentrations of these carvings mainly in the Stjørdal municipality, in the Steinkjer area, around the Selbu lake, and in the Melhus area.
+In Central Norway there are concentrations of these carvings mainly in Stjørdal Municipality, Steinkjer Municipality, Melhus Municipality, and around the lake Selbusjø.
 Certain solitary sites also exists.

 Sites open to the public

 Most of the rock-art sites in Central Norway, and indeed in Scandinavia as a whole, are not meant to be visited by the public.
-There are no signs, no maintenance is done on the sites to keep vegetation from covering the carvings, etc. There are however a small number of sites open to the public.
-These have signs with information, the carvings are usually painted to make them more visible, and there are parking spaces.
+There are no signs, no maintenance is done on the sites to keep vegetation from covering the carvings, etc. There are however some sites with information signs and parking spaces.